argentsea/docfx/tutorials/Querying/sql.md

 This will ensure that the files are copied to the output/publish directory.

+> [!WARNING]
+> This step is critical and often overlook on new query files.
+If you get an error that the query file was not found, this is probably the reason.

 #### 4. Add a corresponding property to the Queries static class

 The `QueryStatement` class does not have a default constructor; use the `Create` factory method instead.
 The `Create` factory method returns a `Lazy<QueryStatement>`.
 This allows the SQL file to be loaded only when first requested, and then cached for all subsequent requests.